LeaVerou/htest/docs/define/html/README.md

 ## Creating new tests

-Our primary test format is reftests, i.e. automatic comparison of two things, typically app output with expected (reference) output.
+The primary test format is reftests, i.e. automatic comparison of two things, typically app output with expected (reference) output.
 When the two match, the test passes (green), otherwise it fails (red).

 You can create reftests by using a table with `class="reftest"`.
 Each row is a new test.
 Typically these tables have two columns: output and expected.
 However, if your test requires initialization data, you can also have 3 columns, and the first one will be ignored in the matching.